sundrelingam/KusuLLC/README.md

 ## TL;DR

-All the above models can be run using the `HYDRA` wrapper as follows:
+All the above models can be run using the `HYDRA.analyze` wrapper as follows:

 ```
-Hydra("PINS")
+analyze("PINS")
 ```

 ## Additional Resources